 Throughout the year, the National Museum of American Diplomacy (NMAD) highlights different stories and artifacts of diplomacy through our rotating exhibit: Spotlight on Diplomacy.

-This exhibit can be viewed by State Department staff at the 21st street entrance of the Harry S Truman Building.
+This exhibit was temporarily on display at the 21st street entrance of the Harry S Truman Building.
 To allow more of the public to view these stories during the pandemic, this exhibit is also available here on our website for virtual viewing.